[Note: Any changes from the copy handed out

 the class (8-10 minutes) on their project and submit a 1,000-word

-(double-spaced) project report, together with supporting documentation
+(double-spaced) written project report, together with supporting documentation

 and a log of contacts with agency officials and employees.
 During the presentations, we will discuss